cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<set>.containsAny(<set>)`

-Function that evaluates to `true` if *any one or more* members of the operand set is a member of the receiver set\.
-Both the receiver and the operand must be of type `set`\.
+Function that evaluates to `true` if *any one or more* members of the operand set is a member of the receiver set.
+Both the receiver and the operand must be of type `set`.

 ```
 //true